Quality control of finished products. Product quality control, which cannot be neglected

 Introduction

-The purpose of this work is to consider quality control, as well as to define the concept of incoming product quality control, its purpose, main tasks, the organization of incoming control and efficiency.
+The purpose of this work is to consider quality control, as well as to define the concept of incoming product quality control, its purpose, main tasks, organization of incoming control and efficiency.

 quality control standard metal products